 Charting Your Export Payment Options

-To assist you in a review of payment options, here is a table of payment terms associated with conditions that support use of the payment term.
-For example, if the risk factors in the buyer's country are minimal, the credit risk is low, the political risk is low, and the foreign exchange risk is low, then the open account may be the option to select.
+To help you decide on a payment option, here is a table of payment terms and the conditions that would support use of the payment term.
+For example, if the risk factors in the buyer's country are minimal, the credit risk is low, the political risk is low and the foreign exchange risk is low, then the open account may be the option to select.

 This post was originally published in November 2009 and has been updated to include current information, links and formatting.